 Recognizing the unique needs of the technology startup, Duening focuses on intellectual property development, funding, and marketing/selling more than other texts in this market.
 Extensive use of technology examples, case studies, and assignments keeps the book relevant and motivating for engineering students.
-A full supplements package, including instructor manual and lecture notes, makes it easy to get the course up and running.

 Undergraduate or graduate students taking technology-focused entrepreneurship courses in engineering or business schools.

 Part I: Business & Economics: A Crash Course

 - Technology Entrepreneurship in the Global Economy Part II: Legal Structure & Capital